ms/buildtogether.tech/novices/index.md

 ## Does Visualization Help?

-<span class="fixme">https://github.com/gvwilson/buildtogether.tech/issues/16 (blocks)</span>

 Visualizing program execution is a perennially popular idea, but people learn more from constructing visualizations than they do from viewing visualizations constructed by others <cite>Stasko1998,Cetin2016</cite>, so does visualization actually help learning?

 To answer this, <cite>Cunningham2017</cite> replicated an earlier study of the kinds of sketching learners do when tracing code execution.
 They found that not sketching at all correlates with lower success, while tracing changes to variables' values by writing new values near their names as they change was the most effective strategy.
 One possible confounding effect they checked was time: since sketchers take significantly more time to solve problems, do they do better just because they think for longer?
 The answer is no: there was no correlation between the time taken and the score achieved.

+Another interesting result is presented in <cite>Weintrop2019</cite>.
+They had students answer written programming questions presented either as pseudocode or as blocks of the kind used in [Scratch][scratch].
+They found that students did significantly better with blocks, which suggests the advantage for novices comes from the visual representation of the program rather than from the draggability or clickability.
+Another study from the same team found that when students are able to flip back and forth between blocks and text, they will switch from text to blocks, move the blocks around, then switch back to text, essentially using blocks as a memory aid <cite>Weintrop2017</cite>.

 One often-overlooked finding about visualization is that people understand flowcharts better than pseudocode *if both are equally well structured*